 uci commit network

-The file /etc/config/network should contain following appended strings:
+The file /etc/config/network should contain the following appended strings:

 config interface 'surfsharktun'